 - In the N2 message sent in step 6b, the TNGF includes a UE Location Information (ULI) that contains a "null" IP address (e.g. 0.0.0.0) because the UE is not yet assigned an IP address.
 After the UE is assigned an IP address, the TNGF includes this address in subsequent N2 messages.
+This N2 message also includes the Selected PLMN ID and optionally the Selected NID, and the Establishment cause.

+NOTE X: The Selected NID is present when the UE connects to an SNPN via Trusted non-3GPP access.

+- If the UE in SNPN access mode performs the Registration procedure for UE onboarding, the interaction between AMF and AUSF (step 8a and step 8c in Figure 4.12a.2.2-1) is replaced with step 9-1 or step 9-2 or step 9-3 in Figure 4.2.2.2.4-1, depending on the 5GC architecture that is used for UE onboarding.